Nyenzo/Ovo/README.md

-# Ovo is a desktop assistant that uses speech recognition
+# Ovo is a desktop assistant that uses speech recognition.